rmagee/music-site/README.md

 The footer contains text relative to copyright information, etc.  This can be modified in the _/components/footer.js_ file.

+## Step 7.
+Modify the next.config.js
+Remove the robmagee.com and www.robmagee.com configuration values in the file and replace with your domain name.

 ## Learn More